FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-launchpad-accelerator-ii-defi.md

 **Filecoin Launchpad Accelerator II: DeFi**

 On September 28th, 20 teams took part in a demo day hosted by the Filecoin Launchpad Accelerator, run by Tachyon.
 This accelerator is a 6-week course dedicated to incubating young Web3 companies.
 Below is an overview of the DeFi projects that emerged from the accelerator and presented during Demo Day.
-The entire Demo Day is available [here](https://www.youtube.com/watch?v=UWuaSP6YuJ4).
+The entire Demo Day is [available on Youtube](https://www.youtube.com/watch?v=UWuaSP6YuJ4).

 ## Hedgey Finance

 _Hedgey Finance is a protocol for adding options markets to any token._

-{{< youtube id="Pmgz5E8u1XU" title="Hedgey Finance" >}}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Pmgz5E8u1XU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="Hedgey Finance"></iframe>

 **What is Hedgey Finance?**